austinkimchi/SyncraSongTS/README.md

-# SyncraSong (Typescript React) Web App (On-going project)
+# SyncraSong Web App (Work In-progress)
-## This is a public repository, subject to change.
+### This is a public repository, subject to change.
-This repository is not for distribution.
+**This repository is not for distribution.**

-This project is currently in development, the site is most likely down.
+This project is currently in development.
 Hosted on: [https://syncrasong.austin.kim/](https://syncrasong.austin.kim/)

-Currently hosting locally, once transfer functionality is implemented, will be hosted on server.
+Everything is hosted on a local server for now.

 ### Description
-This repository, SyncraSong, is a front-end web application that retrieves from the [SyncraSongAPI](https://github.com/austinkimchi/SyncraSongAPI) (private repository) and displays the data in a user-friendly manner.
-The application is built using React.js. <br>
+SyncraSongTS is a front-end web application, utilizing the [SyncraSongAPI](https://github.com/austinkimchi/SyncraSongAPI) (private repository, also made by me).
+This full-stack application utilizes the MERN stack, utilizing MongoDB (self-hosted), Express.JS, React, and Node.js. <br>
-This web-application is still in development and is almost ready for public usage.
-The core APIs for fetching playlists are working.
+Utilized Codex for slight UI design.

 ### TODO:
-- [ ] (In-progress) Transfer functionality: Most likely going to use queuing system.
+- [ ] Transfer functionality: **Apple Music** to **Spotify**
-- [ ] UI elements dragging functionality (to stage to transfer playlist)
-- [ ] UI elements clicking functionality (to stage to transfer playlist)
-- [ ] (Private API side) Set up transfer implementation, passing Array of IDs[], fromProvider, toProvider.
+- [ ] Pane switching: Select platform on either left and right pane instead of hardfixing it
-- [ ] Dark/Light mode implementation
+- [ ] Add user settings
+- [ ] User creation feature (Yes, I know I added the login without a way to create users for now)
 - [ ] More platforms (Tidal, Youtube Music, Soundcloud, etc.)

 More to come...